-- 5. In the case of multi-cell culverts, a nominal 15mm gap shall be provided between adjacent Gap Between cells.
+5. In the case of multi-cell culverts, a nominal 15mm gap shall be provided between adjacent Gap Between cells.
 This gap shall be filled with cement mortar or grout.
-Cells - 6.
-All mortar joints shall be protected from the sun and cured in an approved manner for not less Curing of Joints - All external surfaces of joints between precast crown units, both laterally and longitudinally, Joint Covering shall be covered full length, and minimum 250mm width, with strips of non-woven geotextile of minimum mass 270 g/m2 in accordance with AUSTROADS Guide to Geotextiles.
+Cells 6.
+All mortar joints shall be protected from the sun and cured in an approved manner for not less Curina of than 48 hours.
+Joints 7.
+All external surfaces of joints between precast crown units, both laterally and longitudinally, Joint Covering shall be covered full length, and minimum 250mm width, with strips of non-woven geotextile of minimum mass 270 g/m in accordance with AUSTROADS Guide to Geotextiles.
+C222.13 BACKFILL All bracing and formwork shall be removed prior to backfilling.
+Removal of 1 Formwork 2 Selected backfill shall be placed in the side zones of the box culverts and wingwalls, and to a Selected Fill depth of 300mm in the overlay zone of the culverts, in layers with a maximum compacted thickness of 150mm in accordance with the backfilling and compaction requirements of AS 1597.2.

-C222.13 BACKFILL

-1. All bracing and formwork shall be removed prior to backfilling.
-Removal of Formwork 2.
-Selected backfill shall be placed in the side zones of the box culverts and wingwalls, and to a depth of 300mm in the overlay zone of the culverts, in layers with a maximum compacted thickness of 150mm in accordance with the backfilling and compaction requirements of AS 1597.2.
 The remainder of the excavation shall be backfilled with ordinary embankment fill in accordance with the Specification for EARTHWORKS.
-Selected Fill 3.
 No backfill shall be placed against wingwalls until 21 days after casting.
-Wingwalls 4.
-Backfill layers shall be placed simultaneously on both sides of the culvert with a maximum 600mm level difference to avoid differential loading.
+Wingwalls 3.
+Backfill layers shall be placed simultaneously on both sides of the culvert with a maximum 4 Sequence 600mm level difference to avoid differential loading.
 Backfilling and compaction shall commence at the wall and proceed away from it.
-Sequence 5.
-Where the slopes bounding the excavation are steeper than 4:1, they shall be cut in the form of successive horizontal terraces of at least 1m width before the backfill is placed.
-Horizontal Terraces
+5 Where the slopes bounding the excavation are steeper than 4:1, they shall be cut in the form Horizontal of successive horizontal terraces of at least 1m width before the backfill is placed.
+Terraces